aboukirev/vscode-orgmode/README.md

 The orgmode activates on files with `.org` and `.tasks` extensions but you can also apply it manually.

+At this point I decided to abandon this experiment.
+I now have [vscode-checklist](https://github.com/aboukirev/vscode-checklist) project that satisfies my needs for check-lists.

 ## What already works
 - Basic syntax highlight
 - Checkboxes and summaries in hierarchical lists